Green Valley (CDP), Wisconsin

 Green Valley is an unincorporated census-designated place located in the town of Green Valley, Shawano County, Wisconsin, United States.
 Green Valley is 16.5 mi east of Shawano.
 As of the 2020 census, its population was 110.

 History

 A post office was first established at Green Valley in 1907; the post office closed on May 21, 2011.
-The community was named from the green valley in which it located.
+The community was named after the green valley in which it located.